MewsSystems/gitbook-booking-engine/booking-engine-widget/use-cases/multi-enterprises-and-preselected-locations.md

-# Use multiple enterprises and set preselected city/location
+# Multiple enterprises and preselected locations

-This guide will show you how to open Distributor with multiple enterprises and set preselected city/location.
+This guide will show you how to open the Booking Engine with multiple enterprises and set preselected city/location.

 ## Prerequisites